 Kevin C. Chung, MD, MS, the Charles B. G. De Nancrede (Chair of the Department of Surgery at University of Michigan, 1847-1921) Professor of Surgery, Plastic Surgery and Orthopaedic Surgery, received his health services research training as a Robert Wood Johnson Clinical Scholar from the University of Michigan.
 He obtained his general surgery training from the University of Texas in San Antonio, his plastic surgery training from the University of Michigan and his hand surgery training from the Curtis National Hand Center in Baltimore.
 At the University of Michigan Medical School, he serves as the Assistant Dean for Faculty Affairs in charge of Tenure and Promotion, and is the Associate Director for Global REACH, the global health program of the Medical School.
-Dr Chung is Chief of Hand Surgery for Michigan Medicine and Director of the Comprehensive Hand Center.
+Dr. Chung is Chief of Hand Surgery for Michigan Medicine and Director of the Comprehensive Hand Center.

+Dr. Chung was elected as the Vice-President in 2018 for the American Society for Surgery of the Hand, which is the largest hand surgery organization in the world with a membership of over 4,000 from the US and internationally.
+He will serve as the President-Elect in 2019 and President in 2020.
 Dr. Chung was a Director for the American Board of Plastic Surgery and the American Board of Surgery.
 He has served as the Treasurer/Secretary for the American Board of Plastic Surgery.
 He was the past Vice-President of Research for the American Society of Plastic Surgeons and was the Past President of the Plastic Surgery Foundation.
 He was the Research Director, a Council member and a Trustee for the American Society for Surgery of the Hand and its Foundation.
 He has served as a member of the Plastic Surgery Residency Review Committee.
 He was past Chairman of the AO North America Hand Education Committee in charge of hand surgery educational programs for the US and Canada.

-He has published over 530 peer-reviewed manuscripts (over 15,000 citations, H index 62, i10-index 307), over 300 book chapters, and 24 textbooks.
-He is the Editor-in-Chief of the legacy textbook in the field of Plastic Surgery, Grabb and Smith’s Plastic Surgery, 8th Edition, which is the standard textbook for the field in the US and around the world.
+He has published over 550 peer-reviewed manuscripts (over 15,000 citations, H index 62, i10-index 307), over 300 book chapters, and 24 textbooks.
+He is the Editor-in-Chief of the legacy textbook in the field of Plastic Surgery, Grabb and Smith’s Plastic Surgery, 8th Edition, which is the standard textbook for this specialty.
 He is a National Institutes of Health funded researcher who is the principal investigator of an R01 grant for a multicenter clinical study on the rheumatoid hand that has received a competitive renewal, and another R01 grant on a 20 center clinical trial for the treatment of distal radius fracture in the elderly.
 He also holds a K24 Midcareer Investigator Grant in Patient-Oriented Research that received a second competitive renewal, and is a co-principal investigator of a T32 training grant in health services research.
 He also holds a U34 grant from the National Institutes of Health in planning a 15 center clinical trial in treating ulnar neuropathy at the elbow, and has received in the past a R34 Clinical Trial Planning grant and a R21 Exploratory/Developmental Research Grant Award also from the National Institutes of Health.